Breton lai

 The earliest written Breton lais were composed in a variety of Old French dialects, and some half dozen lais are known to have been composed in Middle English in the 13th and 14th centuries by various English authors.

 Breton lais may have inspired Chrétien de Troyes, and likely were responsible for spreading Celtic and fairy-lore into Continental Europe.
-An example of a 14th-century Breton lai has the king of the fairies carrying away a wife to the land of fairy.
+An example of a 14th-century Breton lai (the one later remade into the Middle English Sir Orfeo) has the king of the fairies carrying away a wife to the land of fairy.